3D-uy/KACE/README.md

 - Guiding you through configuration
 - Generating a ready-to-use printer.cfg

+---

+## ⚠️ Disclaimer

+KACE is provided as an open-source tool intended to simplify the creation of a Klipper configuration.

+By using this software, you acknowledge that you are doing so **at your own risk**.
+The author assumes **no responsibility for potential hardware damage, misconfiguration, or unexpected behavior** resulting from the generated configuration.

+Always review and verify the generated `printer.cfg` before running your printer.

 ## 📋 Prerequisites

 Before using **KACE**, make sure the following steps are already completed: